 OTAs work under the supervision of occupational therapists to help clients develop, maintain, and/or regain health and function through the use of purposeful activity.
 They address physical, mental, and social components of activity as they work with clients to improve the underlying cause of impairment and/or to adapt activities for client success.
-This program follows a hybrid-delivery model in which the classroom portion is delivered online (to allow participation by students at remote sites) and the laboratory and clinical portions are delivered locally and at partner sites throughout Oregon.
+This program follows a hybriddelivery model in which the classroom portion is delivered online (to allow participation by students at remote sites) and the laboratory and clinical portions are delivered locally and at partner sites throughout Oregon.
 Graduates will be eligible and prepared to sit for the national certification examination.

-Please contact our Director of Advising, Wade Muller, at 541-278-5958 for more information about this program.
+Contact the program site coordinator, Diana Hammon, at 541-278-5762 or Career Tech Advisor, Helen 541-278-5954 for more information about this program.